ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

 3. Then, `pkgs.callPackge fn args` extracts the parameters of the `fn` function from the merged attribute set and uses them to execute the function.
 4. The result of the function execution is a Derivation, which is a Nix package.

 What can a Nix file or function, used as an argument to `pkgs.callPackge`, look like?
-You can examine examples we've used before: `hello.nix`, `fcitx5-rime.nix`, `vscode/with-extensions.nix`, and `firefox/common.nix`.
+You can examine examples we've used before in [Nixpkgs's Advanced Usage - Introduction](./intro.md): `hello.nix`, `fcitx5-rime.nix`, `vscode/with-extensions.nix`, and `firefox/common.nix`.
 All of them can be imported using `pkgs.callPackage`.

 For instance, if you've defined a custom NixOS kernel configuration in `kernel.nix` and made the development branch name and kernel source code configurable: